Na988/Nasser-ENC4265Portfolio/self_evaluation.md

 ---

-[I used ChatGPT-4o to brainstorm and also help organize my ideas and check my writing clarity and grammar]
+[I used ChatGPT-4o to brainstorm, organize my ideas, and check for clarity and grammar in my writing.]